Spanning Trees and Redistricting: New Methods for Sampling and Validation: Partitioning with Spanning Trees

 \subsection{Spanning trees and community structure}

-Graphs are defined by sets of nodes, with edges defining node adjacency.
-A {\em tree} is a minimally-connected graph---it is defined by the property that removing any edge would disconnect the graph.
-A vast number of applications in theoretical computer science and engineering rely on the use of {\em spanning trees} of a graph $G$, which are tree subgraphs of $G$ using all vertices.
-The number of spanning trees $\NST(G)$ of a graph $G$ is often referred to as its {\em complexity} and is used as a measure of well-connectedness \cite{Lyons}.
-For a simple example, four vertices arranged in a path form a tree, so $\NST=1$ for that graph.
-Four vertices arranged in a square have $\NST=4$ because removing any one edge leaves a tree; four vertices in a complete graph (with all six possible edges present) have $\NST=16$, and the number grows quickly as the graph gets larger and more internally connected.
-Kirchhoff's celebrated Matrix-Tree theorem expresses this count elegantly: $\NST(G)=\frac 1n \prod_{i=1}^{n-1} \lambda_i$, the product of the non-zero eigenvalues of the graph Laplacian.
+A vast number of applications in theoretical computer science and engineering rely on the use of {\em spanning trees} of a graph $G$, which are cycle-free subgraphs of $G$ using all vertices.
+They contain the minimum amount of connective tissue to keep all the nodes in one component; that is, deleting any edge cuts the graph into (exactly) two pieces.
+The number of spanning trees $\NST(G)$ of a graph $G$, sometimes referred to as its {\em complexity}, is a measure of richness or well-connectedness that is efficiently computed using graph Laplacians \cite{Lyons}.
+A simple graph on $n$ nodes can have a spanning tree count anywhere from 1 (if it is itself a tree) to $n^{n-2}$ (if all possible edges are present); the number grows quickly as the graph gets larger and more internally connected.
+Figure~\ref{fig:spanning} highlights two pieces or ``districts" in partitions $P$ and $Q$ of a grid-graph.
+One highlighted district has 15 spanning trees and the other has just 1 spanning tree (because it is a tree itself).
+We can take the size of the cut-set of a partition (the number of edges with their endpoints in different parts, also called the number of {\em cut edges}) to be a measure of the efficiency of the partition.

+Small cut-sets, high internal connectivity within districts, and efficient-looking shapes are all simultaneously achieved when the pieces of a graph partition have relatively many spanning trees \cite{DuchinTenner}.
+Accordingly, a natural choice of weighting for a graph partition is to use the product of the spanning tree counts of its districts---in other words, if $P$ is a partition of a graph into connected subgraphs $P_1,\dots,P_k$ representing its districts, then we want to sample according to $\NST(P):=\prod_i \NST(P_i)$.
+We thus define a weight proportional to this spanning tree count,

+and call this the {\em spanning tree distribution} on partitions.
+It is intuitively clear that weighting by $\pi$ favors ``plump" districts, because those typically have more spanning trees than more ``spindly" or tree-like districts do, as illustrated in Figure~\ref{fig:spanning}.

+For the problem of dividing a $7 \times 7$ grid into $7$ districts of equal size, partition $P$ from Figure~\ref{fig:spanning} is $15^7$ times more likely to appear as a sample under this distribution than partition $Q$ is.
+This very heavy preference is balanced out by the fact that there are many more plans with long boundaries than there are highly compact plans.
+Across all partitions of the $7 \times 7$ grid, Table~\ref{tab:enumeration} confirms the overall impact of re-weighting by spanning tree count: more compact partitions with shorter boundaries are favored in this distribution, bringing the average size of a cut-set down from roughly 37.6 to 31.9.

+Conceptually, the spanning tree count reflects how effectively the plan picks out strongly internally connected districts in a geographical network, under the additional constraint of balanced population.
+Selecting highly connected subgraphs has an ample literature of its own, going by the name {\em community detection} in the network science literature \cite{POM,MooreCommunity}.
+The explicit use of spanning tree counts for community detection is employed in numerous papers, including \cite{KW}.
+Whether this application of clustering might correspond well to {\em social} understandings of community is an interesting question that was broached by Nelson in \cite{Nelson}, and is worth serious attention in future work.